Suffolk

 Click on photograph to bring up bigger/better version.

-aldeburgh Rather grand pump by the side of the Town Steps, Aldeburgh, Suffolk.
-Carries the following plaque:
+aldeburgh A rather grand pump by the side of the Town Steps, Aldeburgh, Suffolk.
+It carries a plaque with the inscription: aldeburgh, 2010

 GARRETT & SON